2018 Washington State Energy Code

 This approach is the simplest method of WSEC code compliance.
 A project complies with building envelope requirements if it meets all minimum insulation levels required.

-Code Compliance Calculator readme
+Code Compliance Calculator and readme

 Glazing Schedule